irtesamweb/irtesamweb.github.io/_pages/about.md

 more info:
 ---

-I recieved my bachelor degree with [excellent results](/cv/) from Bangladesh University of Engineering and Technology(BUET), which is the leading university in my country.
-I am also currently pursuing masters from the same institution.
+I received my bachelor's degree with [excellent results](/cv/) from Bangladesh University of Engineering and Technology(BUET), which is the leading university in my country.
+I am also currently pursuing master's from the same institution.
 My current research focus includes computational biology, machine learning and statistical modeling.
-I have alredy [published 5 papers](/publications/) and worked in a plethora of [projects](/_projects/).
-I have hands-on experience of multiple languages, tools and frameworks.
-I find teaching a fascinating job, hence I have been serving as a Lecturer at Department of Computer Science and Engineering since my graduation.
+I have already [published 5 papers](/publications/) and worked on a plethora of [projects](/_projects/).
+I have hands-on experience with multiple languages, tools and frameworks.
+I find teaching a fascinating job, hence I have been serving as a Lecturer at the Department of Computer Science and Engineering since my graduation.
 Over the last couple of years, I have [taught several courses](/teaching/) and mentored students on dozens of projects.

 <span id='hlt'><b>I am actively looking for a PhD opportunity in the field of computational biology.</b></span> Please contact me via [email](mailto:irtesam.m.khan@gmail.com) for any queries.
-You will find my detailed cv [here](/assets/pdf/irtesam_cv.pdf)
+You will find my detailed [CV here](/assets/pdf/irtesam_cv.pdf)